SGB Championship 2017

 The Speedway Great Britain Championship 2017 was the second division of British speedway.
 It was the first time that it was known as the SGB Championship after changing its name from the Premier League.

 The season ran between March and October 2017 and 10 teams participated.

 The Sheffield Tigers were the champions defeating the Ipswich Witches in the Grand Final.

-Broadcasting rights

 British TV broadcasting rights changed hands before the start of the 2017 SGB Championship season, when Sky withdrew from their negotiated contract with the BSPA.
 BT then obtained the broadcasting rights for the 2017 season to be shown on their BT Sport channels.